Patolli: History

 Patolli and its variants were played by a wide range of pre-Columbian Mesoamerican cultures and were known all over Mesoamerica: it was played by the Teotihuacanos (the builders of Teotihuacan, ca. 200 BC - 650 AD), the Toltecs (ca. 750 - 1000), the inhabitants of Chichen Itza (founded by refugee Toltec nobles, ca. 1100 - 1300), the Aztecs (who claimed Toltec descent, 1168 - 1521) and all of the people they conquered (practically all of Mesoamerica, including the Zapotecs and the Mixtecs).
 The ancient Mayans also played a version of patolli.
-Anthropologists Edward Burnett Tylor (1896) and E. Adamson Hoebel (1966) believed the Aztec patolli derives from the East Indian game of pachisi, but R.B.
-Lewis of the Department of Anthropology at the University of Illinois (1988) contends that the two games were independently developed and that the similarity between them is merely due to the limitations of a board game.
+Anthropologists Edward Burnett Tylor (1879, 1896) and E. Adamson Hoebel (1966) remarked on the game's apparent similarities to the South Asian game of pachisi, and a common origin for the games was once considered possible.
+C. J. Erasmus (1950) criticized the case for common origin as defining "similarity" so broadly as to obscure the differences, while noting that America had a variety of games in which patolli could have arisen independently.
+He suggested, and R. B. Lewis (1988) further argued, that the similarities reflect the constraints of the board game format.

 Players

-Patolli is a race/war game with a heavy focus on gambling.
+Patolli is a race game with a heavy focus on gambling.
 Players would meet and inspect the items each other had available to gamble.
 They would bet blankets, maguey plants, precious stones, gold adornments, food or, in extreme cases, their homes, family or freedom.
 Agreeing to play against someone was not done casually, as the winner of the game would ultimately win all of the opponent's store of offerings.

 Each player must have the same number of items to bet at the beginning of the game.
 The typical number of items to bet is six, because each player has six markers (each time a marker successfully completes a circuit around the board, the opponent is required to hand over one of their items); although any number would be acceptable as long as each player agreed.

-Once an agreement is made to play, the players prepare themselves by invoking the god of games, Macuilxochitl.
+Once an agreement is made to play, the players prepare themselves by invoking the god of games, Xōchipilli.